top of page

 Chronic stress compounds these problems significantly.
 When you’re stressed, your body produces cortisol and other inflammatory hormones that maintain a constant state of low-grade inflammation.
 This inflammatory environment makes existing stiff joints worse and creates new areas of discomfort.
 Stress also disrupts sleep, which prevents your body from completing essential repair processes during rest.

-Many menopausal women find themselves in a vicious cycle: hormonal changes cause stiffness, stiffness limits activity, reduced activity leads to muscle weakness and weight gain, and the resulting stress and poor sleep further amplify inflammation and pain.
+Many women find themselves in a vicious cycle: hormonal changes cause stiffness, stiffness limits activity, reduced activity leads to muscle weakness and weight gain, and the resulting stress and poor sleep further amplify inflammation and pain.

 What to Do When You’re Already Stiff